Loading...

 • Manuscripts cited with irrelevant references are not considered for publication.

-• At least 50% of cited references in the research papers should not be older than 5 years.
+• At least half of the references in research papers must be from the past five years.

-• References in the text should be cited as authors names along with year of reference.
+• References within the text should be cited using the authors' names accompanied by the year of publication.

-• You can find author guidelines for download at the end of author guidelines on the official website: http://gauravpublications.com/author-guidelines.
+• Download author guidelines from the Home page of the official website: http://gauravpublications.com/author-guidelines.

 Click here for Templates for preparing the Manuscript.